Quieting Your Inner Critic – Self-Compassion and Other Methods [Guide for Students]

 The picture provides introductory information about the inner critic.

-In this article, we’ll explore the concept of the inner critic and how practicing self-compassion can help us break free from its grasp.
+In this article made by our custom essay writers, we’ll explore the concept of the inner critic and how practicing self-compassion can help us break free from its grasp.
 You will find out:

 • Where does the inner critic come from?